dbbs-lab/bsb-core/docs/morphologies/intro.rst

 Only :meth:`~.storage.interfaces.StoredMorphology.load` morphologies if it is impossible to determine the outcome from the metadata alone.

+The following example creates a morphology selector selects morphologies based on the presence of a user defined metadata ``"size"``:

 .. code-block:: python

   from bsb.cell_types import MorphologySelector